 -Give Parents a Break Childcare - The purpose of this program is to offer eligible families a few hours break from the stresses of parenting because of the unique stress due to the nature of military life—deployments, remote tours, extended working hours, etc. For more information check out the Give Parents a Break section on our Child Development Centers page.

--Car Care Because We Care - Provides a cash-equivalent voucher to the spouse of a deployed military member for basic maintenance on the member’s primary vehicle while the service member is away.
+-Car Care Because We Care - Provides a cash-equivalent voucher to the spouse of a deployed/remote military member for basic maintenance on the member’s primary vehicle while the service member is away.

 -Bundles for Babies - The Bundles for Babies class teaches parents basic parenting skills, as well as essential financial skills to help them budget for their new baby – from birth to college.
 After completing the class, eligible parents will receive a gift card from AFAS to help purchase some of baby’s first essentials.
 Schedule